 - $0 to $2,000 in fines

-Finally, there are felonies in Nevada, which are the most serious class of crimes.
+Finally, there are felonies, which are the most serious class of crimes.
 Felonies, in turn, are divided into five sub-categories which each carries its own sentence range.
 These sub-categories are (from least harsh to most harsh):

-- Category E felonies in Las Vegas, which sentence usually includes:
+- Category E felonies, which sentence usually includes:

 - Probation, although the judge may order 1 to 4 years in prison and maybe an additional fine of up to $5,000.

-- Category D felonies in Las Vegas, which sentence usually includes:
+- Category D felonies, which sentence usually includes:

 - 1 to 4 years in prison, and